lehronn/soda-inc./README.md

 npm install grunt-browser-sync --save-dev

 #grunt using insctruction
-in main catalog of project type in terminat:
+in main catalog of project type in terminal:
-"grunt" > for all task watch and browsersync too but without image optimalisation.
+"grunt" > for watch and browsersync too but without image optimalisation.
 "grunt imagemin" for only images optimalisation and without watch and browsersync task.
-"grunt distribution" for finished project (minifying all files, optimalisation images, debugged javascript, compilation and concatenation sass files without watch and browsersync task.
+"grunt dist" for finished project (minifying all files,  debugged javascript, compilation and concatenation sass files without watch and browsersync task but without image optimalisation.